Sede vacante: Catholic dioceses and archdioceses

-The term sede vacante can be applied to Catholic dioceses, archdioceses, and eparchies outside of Rome.
-In such cases, this means that the particular diocesan bishop or archbishop has either died, resigned, been transferred to a different diocese or archdiocese, or lost his office and a successor has not yet been installed or assumed office.
-If there is a coadjutor bishop for the diocese, then this period does not take place, as the coadjutor bishop or archbishop immediately succeeds to the episcopal see.
+The term sede vacante can be applied to Catholic dioceses, archdioceses, and eparchies other than the Papacy when a bishop or archbishop has died, resigned, been transferred, or lost his office.
+If there is a coadjutor bishop for the diocese, the coadjutor bishop immediately succeeds to the episcopal see and no period of sede vacante occurs.

-Within eight days after the episcopal see is known to be vacant, the college of consultors (or the cathedral chapter in some countries) is obliged to elect a diocesan or archdiocesan administrator.
+Within eight days after the see is known to be vacant, the college of consultors (or the cathedral chapter in some countries) is obliged to elect a diocesan or archdiocesan administrator.
 The administrator they choose must be a priest or bishop who is at least 35 years old.

 If the college of consultors fails to elect a qualifying person within the time allotted, the choice of an administrator passes to the metropolitan archbishop or, if the metropolitan see is vacant, to the senior-most suffragan bishop by appointment.
-The pope can also decide to name an administrator himself to a diocese or archdiocese instead of waiting for the college of consultors of a particular diocese, metropolitan archbishop or the senior-most suffragan by appointment of the bishops within the ecclesiastical province to appoint a diocesan administrator where it is then called as apostolic administrator.
-Usually, the emeritus bishop will be appointed in such a case.
-If the appointed apostolic administrator is a diocesan bishop or archbishop of a diocese or archdiocese, then he governs two dioceses which are his own and the vacant one, with the latter being temporarily while a successor of a vacant diocese is not yet installed or assumed office.
+The pope can also decide to name an administrator directly; in this case the role is apostolic administrator.
+If the apostolic administrator is a diocesan bishop or archbishop of a diocese or archdiocese, he temporarily governs the vacant diocese as well as his own.
+The administrator has powers similar to those of a bishop or archbishop, except for matters excepted by the nature of the matter or expressly by law.

-Before the election of the administrator of a vacant see, the governance of the see is entrusted, with the powers of a vicar general, to the auxiliary bishop, if there is one, or to the senior among them, if there are several, otherwise to the college of consultors as a whole.
-The administrator has greater powers, essentially those of a bishop or archbishop except for matters excepted by the nature of the matter or expressly by law.
 Canon law subjects his activity to various legal restrictions and to special supervision by the college of consultors (as for example canons 272 and 485).